-Probably worse than non tipping students are the middle class privileged who will order 8 or more meals on a Friday night, including one or more litre bottles of fizzy drink, thus rendering the bag too heavy to safely ride.
-These people (of which I regularly delivered to four) will moan or tut as they open the door to your sweating, puffing face and look at their watch with a disapproving look – “You’re supposed to be here within 15 minutes it says on the app” they would say, tapping their watch like a parent chastising their child.
+Probably worse than non-tipping students are the middle class privileged who will order 8 or more meals on a Friday night, including one or more litre bottles of fizzy drink, thus rendering the bag too heavy to safely ride.
+These people (of which I regularly delivered to four) will moan or tut as they open the door to your sweating, puffing face and look at their watch with a disapproving look – “You’re supposed to be here within 15 minutes” they would say, tapping their watch like a parent chastising their child.
 “Yes.
 True”.
 I replied on one occasion.
 “But you live at the highest point of Plymouth and the restaurants are at sea level!
-I have just climbed two significantly steep hills to get here.
+I have just climbed two significantly steep hills that would not be out of place on a Tour De France stage, to bring you your dinner.
+It has taken me sixteen and a half minutes.
 Please, feel the weight of this bag.”
 This particular customer was an arse.
 He was very rude and he would insist on leaving the direction, Pedal fast!! on the app, complete with exclamation marks.
 This instruction would handily scroll across the bottom of the app, just in case you forgot whilst struggling up the second 20 percent gradient.
-To give him his due he did try and lift the bag, but struggled to get it off the floor.
+To give him his due he did try and lift the bag and struggled to get it off the floor.
 He looked genuinely shocked, almost concerned.
-However he soon reverted to type with – “Well, that is kind of your job”.
+However, he soon reverted to type with – “Well, that is kind of your job”.
 This is also true, I reminded myself biting my tongue.
 Well biting my tongue to a point.
 “I couldn’t help but notice that you didn’t tip online……. again.
 Just to let you know that we are fine to accept a cash tip”.
-My blood was slowly starting to boil.
-He smiled – and then slammed the door in my face.
+He smiled – and with a flippant, “Maybe next time” slammed the door in my face.

 If you require Bespoke Poetry, Poetry performance, Creative Writing, Script, Voice Over, Corporate event services, Host, MC, Wedding Poetry, then please get in touch!